OmarAlFarajat/omaralfarajat.github.io/projects/mock-pr.md

 DISABLE		8
 ```

 The above gbmap file will result in the gameboard shown below.
-Note that the order of the resources from left-to-right in the gbmap file corresponds in a clockwise order starting from the upper-left resource node.
+Note that the order of the resources from left-to-right in the gbmap file and how they correspond to the resources on the tile.

 <img class="ui medium rounded centered image" src="../images/mino/test_gbmap.png">